-what is a2 steel?
-A2 tool steel is a deep-hardening, air-hardening tool steel.
-Due to its air-hardening properties, the deformation caused by hardening is about one-fourth that of tungsten-based oil-hardening tool steel.
-Its wear resistance is between chromium-type and high-carbon high-chromium-type tool steels, but its toughness is superior.
+A2 tool steel is a deep-hardened, air-hardened tool steel.
+The deformation caused by air hardening is approximately one-quarter that of tungsten-based oil-hardened tool steel.
+Its wear resistance falls between that of chromium-type and high-carbon, high-chromium-type tool steels, but its toughness is superior.
 This makes it especially suitable for applications requiring good wear resistance, toughness, and dimensional stability.
-It is widely used in blanking dies, forming dies, rolling dies, punch dies, calendering dies, thread rolling dies, and specific cutting blades.
+A2 steel is widely used in blanking dies, forming dies, rolling dies, punch dies, calendering dies, thread rolling dies, and specific cutting blades.

 1. Applications